 Choose a solid theme.
 Not all WordPress themes are the same.
 When you are choosing a theme, pay careful attention to the page speed of the demo.
 You can use Pingdom to do this.
 After you have installed a theme, be sure to remove surplus CSS and HTML elements, while also decreasing pointless tags.

 Downsize the image size.
 Loading images puts stress on the server, particularly when images are large or are on sites with plenty of traffic.
 Make sure that all images you use on your site have been optimized and compressed to use as little bandwidth as possible.
-Yahoo offers Smush.it, an image optimizer that automatically reduces an image’s file size, without compromising quality.
+You can try Smush.it, an image optimizer that automatically reduces an image’s file size, without compromising quality.

 Be sure to use a Content Delivery Network (CDN).
 Although this may take time to set up, it is one of the fastest ways to drastically improve your page’s load time.
 A CDN takes any static files on your site and gives visitors the ability to download them as quickly as possible from the server that is closest to them from a geographic perspective.
 This spreads your bandwidth across several servers, reducing the load on a single server.